 Committee on Economic, Social and Cultural Rights

-The International Justice Resource Center has put together a webpage compiling supranational human rights bodies’ guidance on States’ obligations to respect human rights in their COVID-19 mitigation efforts.
+The International Justice Resource Center has also put together a webpage compiling supranational human rights bodies’ guidance on States’ obligations to respect human rights in their COVID-19 mitigation efforts.
 See IJRC, COVID-19 Guidance from Supranational Human Rights Bodies.
 The webpage includes resolutions, press releases, and other statements from universal and regional bodies as well as their parent intergovernmental organizations, organized by issue area and by the body or organization that issued it.
 See id.